neel2299/neel2299/README.md

 - 🎓 I am in 3rd year studying Electronics and Communication Engineering at Jawaharlal Nehru University, New Delhi.
-- 👩‍💻 I am learning Data Structures and Efficient Algortihms
+- 👩‍💻 I am learning Data Structures and Algortihms
-- 💻 I am interested in domain of Data Science and have some related projects.
+- 💻 I am interested in domain of Data Science and have done some related projects.
 - 🗨 You can connect with me on [LinkedIn](https://www.linkedin.com/in/suhaas-neel-a40296158/) or can send me an email at suhaasneel22@gmail.com.